Skip to main content

 ◯ switch to light mode

-ben creates visual and auditory objects by visualizing data, making sounds, writing songs, and typing words. this site is a public log of creative output.
+ben creates visual and auditory objects by visualizing information, exploring sounds, writing songs, and typing words. this site is a public log of the various streams of his creative output.

 reading